B. Altman and Company Building: B. Altman store

 There were 39 elevators in the building when completed: 22 passenger elevators, 10 employee elevators, as well as two massive truck elevators and five smaller private elevators.
 The building also contained an electric power plant, described as the city's largest.
 The ventilation system was able to handle intake and exhaust volumes of 20000 ft3 per minute.
 To accommodate packages and message deliveries, the building used an extensive system of brass tubing and canvas belting.

 At ground level, the building had a large entrance rotunda on Fifth Avenue as well as open-plan selling floors.
 The rotunda had a glass dome with indirect lighting.
+The glass dome was illuminated on cloudy days by electric lamps that were placed behind the dome.
+There were also sales galleries placed around the rotunda.
 The rotunda was replaced with escalators in the 1930s.
 The interiors had high ceilings: the first floor had a ceiling height of 22 ft while the second and third floors had ceilings of 18 ft.

-When the store opened in 1906, the first through fourth floors were used as selling floors, while the upper floors were used as workshops, offices, and stockrooms.
-On the third floor, which sold suits and linens, there was a large room with mirrors.
+When the store opened in 1906, its various departments were placed in the same locations as B. Altman's previous store on Sixth Avenue.
+The first through fourth floors were used as selling floors, while the upper floors were used as workshops, offices, and stockrooms.
+On the third floor, which sold suits and linens, there was a large room with mirrors, which could be slid aside to allow natural light.
 The fourth floor had a waiting room with wooden desks and chairs, and telephones.
 With the opening of the Madison Avenue expansion, the public areas of the store were expanded to the fifth floor, which contained a women's writing room, an information bureau, telephones, and a general store.
 The eighth floor contained the Charleston Gardens restaurant.
 The ninth floor contained vaults for fur storage, encased in cork 4 to 5 in thick.
 Employees' facilities, including restrooms, dining rooms, and medical aid rooms, were on the twelfth floor.